EXCLUSIVE-France's Renault says it backs moratorium on deep-sea mining

 The moratorium calls for a clear demonstration, before any deep-sea mining occurs, that it can be managed in a way that ensures the protection of marine habitats.

+The International Seabed Authority (ISA), a United Nations body, is drawing up regulations governing seabed mining in the high seas - areas outside any national jurisdiction.

+Negotiations had been disrupted by the global pandemic but in-person meetings of the ISA Council and ISA Assembly took place in December.
+The ISA Council - the executive organ of the ISA - will next meet from March 21 to April 1.

-(Reporting by Helen Reid, additional reporting by Gilles Guillaume; Editing by Amran Abocar and Bernadette Baum)
+(Reporting by Helen Reid in Johannesburg, additional reporting by Gilles Guillaume in Paris; Editing by Amran Abocar, Bernadette Baum, Kirsten Donovan)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))